Protocols and Editing Tips

 - Choose the type of link (from Search, Recently Viewed, Attachments, Web Link, or Advanced [insert a link into the page]).

 - Follow instructions to find and upload the link.

 - Change the "Link Text" if desired (default is the URL or filename).

 - Click "Insert"

 - The link appears on the page (gave this example a name), e.g.: Confluence Help Page

 - When you use a numbering or bullet format, by default there is no line space between listed items.
 To add them (and once all the items are listed), go back to the end of each item and the sentence leading into it, add a soft return: <<Shift>+<Enter>.

 Sometimes the items are brief enough that the extra spacing isn't necessary.
 For longer bits, though, the space between the dense text of listed items is helpful to readers.
-(And BTW, this spacing here took two soft returns.)
-THEN the next hard return inserts the next bullet (but at the end of this sentence I again added one more soft return to insert the extra line space).
+And BTW, this spacing here took two soft returns.
+THEN the next hard return gets the bullet below, but at the end of this sentence I did add one more soft return at the end of this sentence to add the extra line space.

 - Numbering is thrown off whenever a hard return occurs between numbered items.
 Sometimes when you drop in a chunk or document's worth of content (say, from Word) onto a Confluence page, the blank places where images are supposed to be will mess up the continuous numbering of steps, for example.
 What I have done is to get all the numbered text together, with each item following the next, then go back in and use the soft returns to add images or note callouts.
 That way you can get each numbered item to follow (with a hard return and pulling text into each proper number spot) so that the numbering scheme works, THEN go back and add the interwoven figures and notes...using only soft returns to preserve the numbering.